 Music and festivals fill Barcelona when the summer comes.
-The action usually takes place outdoors and at night, when the heat and humidity are not that high and you feel like going out and enjoying an artist “al fresco”.
+The action usually takes place outdoors and at night, when the heat is not that intense and you feel like going out and enjoying an artist "al fresco".
 One of the most popular festivals, which has become an important reference in a short time, is the Festival Jardins de Pedralbes.
 It focuses on music and its eclectic universe, ranging from opera and classical music to rock.
-With only five years of life and a clear international vocation, this festival already attracted artists such as Lana del Rey, Josep Carreras, Earth Wind & Fire, Tom Jones, Zubin Mehta, Russian Red, Simple Minds, Anastacia, Mika, Bob Dylan, Pet Shop Boys, Patti Smith, Joan Bez and Juan Diego Flores to the city.
+With only five years of life and a clear international vocation, this festival already attracted artists such as Lana del Rey, Josep Carreras, Earth Wind & Fire, Tom Jones, Belle & Sebastian, Rufus Wainwright, The Beach Boys, Mika, Bob Dylan, Pet Shop Boys, Patti Smith, Joan Bez and Tony Bennett to the city.

 A great location

 The festival takes place in the Gardens of the Royal Palace of Pedralbes (in the area of Les Corts).
 This palace has its origins in a farmhouse of the XVII century and it was declared well of cultural interest.
 It is home of the Museum of the Ceramics, Decorative Arts and Textile and Clothing; all of them are part of the Disseny Hub of the Catalan capital.
 The palace was renovated at the time by Antoni Gaudí.
 They commissioned the gardens to Gaudí as well, where he built fountains and pergolas, and you can still find some of his work there The current design was made by Nicolau Maria Rubio in 1927.
 Amongst pines, palms, cypresses and magnolias you can find statues, precious benches and various decorative elements.
 They all create an exceptional space to enjoy an outdoor performance.